danitrave/SCALT/docs/source/mutual_info.rst

 ::

-   python3 SCALT_merge.py custom --Notation gene_symbol --Boostraps 80 --Genes 75 --out report_one.txt
+   python3 SCALT_merge.py custom --Notation gene_symbol --Boo 80 --Genes 75 --out report_one.txt

 The order of parameters is irrelevant.